AZDOPS/AzDM/README.md

         - [ ] 'AzDM' - 'AzDMTenantId'
     - [ ] PowerShell functions to create json templates - Make sure the format of all level json is correct including casing.
 - [ ] QuickStart templates (import all required setup)
+- [ ] Documentation!!
+    - [ ] casing of properties in config files?
+    - [ ] All levels JSON layout and valid keys
+        - [ ] Security needs principalName - usually email for Entra ID users.
+    - [ ] Module concept - Global settings and how functions use them

 ## Stage 2 requirements